TrebleScripts/Treble-Portfolio/README.md

 Systems built with performance and security in mind

-📅 I’m currently taking on new projects — whether you need a full framework, a single system, or help refining your existing mechanics, I’ll bring a high standard of quality and a focus on results.
+📅 Currently taking new projects — I’ve delivered systems for multiple genres, from anime battlers to FPS, and RPGs.
+My work has helped games boost retention, streamline monetization, and stand out in crowded markets.

+If you’re ready to take your game’s systems to the next level, send me a message today — I take on a limited number of projects each month to maintain quality, so let’s secure your spot.

 ---